mrdobbs2010/AWS_Defense_in_Depth/README.md

 This project demonstrates a defense in depth approach to securing cloud resources using AWS and Terraform.

 ## Table of Contents
--Overview
+*Overview
--Features
+*Features
--Architecture
+*Architecture
--Prerequisites
+*Prerequisites
--Usage
+*Usage
--Project Structure
+*Project Structure
--License
+*License

 ## Overview
 The AWS Defense in Depth Project applies best practices for securing AWS cloud environments.
 It includes:
-  -A VPC with specified CIDR block.
+  *A VPC with specified CIDR block.
-  -Subnets in defined availability zones.
+  *Subnets in defined availability zones.
-  -Security groups with tailored ingress and egress rules.
+  *Security groups with tailored ingress and egress rules.
-  -EC2 instances configured with SSH and RDP access.
+  *EC2 instances configured with SSH and RDP access.
 This setup demonstrates a layered approach to security and showcases how to manage resources as code with Terraform.

 ## Features
   1. Custom VPC:
-     -CIDR block: 10.0.0.0/16
+     *CIDR block: 10.0.0.0/16
   2. Subnets:
-     -Availability zone: us-east-2a
+     *Availability zone: us-east-2a
-     -CIDR block: 10.0.1.0/24
+     *CIDR block: 10.0.1.0/24
   3. Security groups:
-     -Ingress: SSH (22) and HTTPS (443) from trusted IPs.
+     *Ingress: SSH (22) and HTTPS (443) from trusted IPs.
-     -Egress: Open to all outbound traffic.
+     *Egress: Open to all outbound traffic.
   4. EC2 Instance:
-     -Launches in defined subnet.
+     *Launches in defined subnet.
-     -Associated public IP for SSH/HTTPS.
+     *Associated public IP for SSH/HTTPS.

 ## Architecture
 ```